Do a business energy audit

 No

-Ask staff to use cold water instead of hot water whenever possible.
+Remind staff to use cold water if hot water isn't necessary.

-If staff take showers at the site, promote shorter showers to reduce the amount of water and energy needed to heat the water.
-If it is possible to select the temperature, it should be set between 39°C and 41°C.
+If staff take showers at the site, promote shorter showers and set the temperature between 39°C and 41°C.

 Are external water heater pipes insulated?